aryaman-dayal/cse15l-lab-reports/Lab1.md

 Working Directory: /home

-Entering the path to a specific directory as an argument after ls produces the output listing all the files and directories contained within the specified directory, which in this case is all the .txt files inside of the messages directory.
+Entering the path to a specific directory as an argument after ls produces the output listing all the files and directories contained within the specified directory, an intended function of the ls command, which in this case is all the .txt files inside of the messages directory.
 This output is not an error.

 ![Image](six.png)